 Thanks for becoming our patrons at NTIF 2022!
-We are working on a new album we either going to call “The Night Drive” or “Take to the Skies” we’re not sure, and your help makes it possible for us to spend thousands on the best recording and mixing there is!
+We are working on a new album we are going to call “Take to the Skies”, and your help makes it possible for us to spend thousands on the best recording and mixing there is!

 Here are some mixes of a few tracks we have so far.
 We have more ready to be mixed now that funds are coming in, and we are going to update this page with the new stuff as we are ready to release it, so check back and keep in touch!

 The Galecian [Muniera Chantan (trad)/Cafe Aviño (c Richard Kean)/St Vincents (c Richard Kean)

 Rantin’ Rovin’ Robin

 The Dallas Tale